Potential and limitations of quantum extreme learning machines: Single-injection examples

 \Cref{fig:MSE_vs_numMeas_linear} shows that, although 4 measurements are in principle sufficient to retrieve the target information, reconstruction in realistic circumstances becomes easier when increasing the dimension of the reservoir, that is, the number of measurement outcomes.
 In \cref{fig:MSE_vs_numMeas_linear}-\textbf{a} we see that the numerical problem becomes better conditioned when there are more measurement outcomes.
 In~\cref{fig:MSE_vs_numMeas_linear}-\textbf{b} and \cref{fig:MSE_vs_numMeas_linear}-\textbf{c} we appreciate how the accuracy increases when more statistical samples are used, and thus the probabilities approach their ideal values.

-Finally,~\cref{fig:MSE_vs_numMeas_linear}-\textbf{d} shows the MSE when the training parameters are computed from the ideal probability matrix $\langle\tilde\mu,\rho^{\rm tr}\rangle$, while finite statistics is used in the testing phase.
-In this case, the poor statistical accuracy found for small numbers of measurements is due to the correspondingly large condition number.
-This is to be attributed to numerical instability associated with the ideal reconstruction parameters for few measurement outcomes.
+\Cref{fig:MSE_vs_numMeas_linear}-\textbf{d} shows the MSE when the training parameters are computed from the ideal probability matrix $\langle\tilde\mu,\rho^{\rm tr}\rangle$, while finite statistics is used in the testing phase.
+In this case, the poor statistical accuracy found for small numbers of outcomes is due to the correspondingly large condition number.
+This is to be attributed to numerical instability associated with the ideal reconstruction parameters for few measurement outcomes: indeed the large error corresponding to four outcomes is due to the amplification of the statistical error in the vector of probabilities, amplification that is quantified by the condition number \cref{eq:error propagation}.
 Note that such detrimental effect largely disappears already for $|\tilde\mu|\ge8$.
-Note that the data shown in~\cref{fig:MSE_vs_numMeas_linear}-\textbf{(d)} and in the blue squares in \cref{fig:MSE_vs_numMeas_linear}-\textbf{(a)} corresponds to a training performed with perfectly estimated training probabilities.
+Note that the data shown in~\cref{fig:MSE_vs_numMeas_linear}-\textbf{(d)} and in the purple triangles in \cref{fig:MSE_vs_numMeas_linear}-\textbf{(a)} corresponds to a training performed with perfectly estimated training probabilities.
 Even if not directly related to performances in practical scenarios, this data is useful to better isolate the different effects caused by inaccuracies during training and testing phases.

 Finally, in~\cref{fig:nuvole_MSE_CN} we consider how different choices of dynamics influence the reconstruction performances.
-In particular, we consider input states interacting with the reservoir through a random unitary evolution, a random pairwise Hamiltonian, or a randomly drawn pairwise Hamiltonian with a chain topology, in which each qubit only interacts with its left and right nearest neighbor.
+In particular, we consider input states interacting with the reservoir through a random unitary evolution, a random pairwise Hamiltonian, or a randomly drawn pairwise Hamiltonian with a chain structure, in which each qubit only interacts with its nearest neighbour.
+Overall, as the degree of connectivity of the network increases, the performance of the reservoir and stability of the linear regression both improve.
+This is illustrated by the decrease in the MSE and the condition number.